On this page

 FCRA consumer reports (employment and tenant screening)

-When an employer or landlord runs a background check on you for a hiring or rental decision, they are typically using an FCRA-compliant consumer reporting agency.
+When an employer or landlord runs a background check for a hiring or rental decision, they are typically using an FCRA-compliant consumer reporting agency.
 These reports are governed by the Fair Credit Reporting Act, which gives you specific rights: you can request a copy of any report used against you, dispute inaccuracies, and receive notice before an adverse decision is made based on the report.

-People-search and public record reports (personal curiosity)
+People-search and public record reports (personal research)

 What a people-search report adds

 After checking the free government sources, a people-search report fills in the aggregated picture.
-The value of a commercial report in this context is not finding new records — it is seeing how your information is compiled and presented from the perspective of someone who might search your name.
+The value of a commercial report in this context is not finding new records.
+It is seeing how your information is compiled and presented from the perspective of someone who might search your name.

 What to do if something is wrong